MKLab-ITI/JGNN/tutorials/Models.md

 tasks typically introduce the notion of *parameters* as constants whose values can be learned to optimize learning objectives, such as making model output values as close as possible to desired ones.

-Parameter operations can be instantiated with the constructor `new mklab.JGGN.core.Parameter(Tensor initialValue)`, where their initial values or provided.
+Parameter operations can be instantiated with the constructor `new mklab.JGGN.nn.Parameter(Tensor initialValue)`, where their initial values or provided.
 Model builder parameters need to be defined before they are used by operations and can be symbolically defined with the method `ModelBuilder ModelBuilder.param(String name, Tensor initialValue)`.